piotrrus/payments/README.md

 App files is organised according to MVC pattern.

-Controllers use a Template class to show choosen view file together with supported data.
+Controllers organise all needed operations and use a Template class to show choosen view file together with supported data.

 All operations associated with database were placed in a two database library classes: abstract DbBase and Database.

 I'm using very simple autoloader to load classes automatically.
 Queries needed to get data from database were constructed as a pure text.
 No Sql contructor, no ORM were used.

+All post data are taken from Request class, which provide sanitized value by key.
+I've assumed that can be different file formats, so i decide to use FileFactory to provide the right file class.